yuryprokashev/star-notary-restful-service/README.md

 ## POST /block
 ### Description
 Allows to append new Block with custom data to Blockchain.
 Star registration data and walletAddress will be appended to the new Block.
-Each new Star registration appends new Block.
+Each new Star registration appends a new Block to the Blockchain.
 ### Request
 #### Example
 ```